Masuzu/SarasaBot/README.md

 ## Why Viramate or (insert here any other extension name which can be found on the Chrome store) can be easily detected?

 By design from Google, the only way to know whether a Chrome extension is used is to know its ID.
 As stated above, Chrome Web Store extensions have a fixed ID from the first day they are released on the store.
-Zooey is not available on the Chrome Web Store and is installed by loading it manually.
+Sarasa is not available on the Chrome Web Store and is installed by loading it manually.
 Therefore, regenerating its ID on demand and at any time makes it untrackable.

 ## Why tampering with frame per seconds and other similar hacks can be easily detected?

 Just to give you some context, this allowed players to increase the speed of the animations by a significant amount, resulting in faster turns and thus much more damage dealt than regular players.
 This was achieved by *modifying* some of the Javascript variables on the GBF webpage.
 Detecting that a variable has an impossible value in your webpage is easy, isn't it?
 Bingo!

-**Zooey does not mess with any of the elements of the HTML page, neither does it try to modify any of the Javascript variables on the GBF webpage.**
+**Sarasa does not mess with any of the elements of the HTML page, neither does it try to modify any of the Javascript variables on the GBF webpage.**

 # Resources